 Surgery time2-5 Hours

 Benefits of Abdominoplasty

-Abdominoplasty is one of the most popular surgeries in the UK as it provides significant aesthetic and medical benefits for tummy tuck patients.
-Not only does it result in a dramatic aesthetic transformation, but it also improves the wellbeing of the patient.
-Both women and men are pursuing tummy tucks in London.
+Tummy tuck is one of the most popular surgeries in the UK as it provides significant aesthetic and medical benefits for the patient.
+Not only does it result in a dramatic aesthetic transformation, but it also improves the well-being of the patient.

-A tummy tuck can help patients regain a flatter stomach.
-As a result, patients are more confident with the appearance of their midriff and can fit into smaller and tighter clothes.
-Furthermore, there are medical reasons for a tummy tuck.
-This cosmetic surgery also repairs the abdominal muscle separation, also known as diastasis recti, which occurs after pregnancy and causes muscle weakness and protrusion.
+An abdominoplasty can help patients regain a flatter stomach.
+As a result, tummy tuck patients are more confident with the appearance of their midriff and can fit into smaller and tighter clothes.
+Furthermore, a tummy tuck also repairs the abdominal muscle separation, also known as diastasis recti, which occurs after pregnancy and causes muscle weakness and protrusion.

 As a result of the above, a tummy tuck gives patients a more toned look while improving their posture and core strength, thus enabling them to lead a more active and healthier lifestyle.

 Browse the tummy tuck before and afters of patients who chose CREO Clinic for their procedure.

 In general, the price of a mini tummy tuck and a full tummy tuck in London at the CREO clinic starts from £7,500 and £9,900, respectively.
 Abdominoplasty is a bespoke procedure, the exact cost of which varies depending on the surgical needs of each patient.
 Therefore, you will receive the price of your tummy tuck upon consultation with Dr Tillo.